byrvr/HuaDB/reports/lab2.md

 }
 ```

-### 3.4 Helper Functions

-To support the ARIES implementation, I created several helper functions:

-- `ExtractRecordCoordinates`: Extracts object ID and page ID from different log record types, unifying page coordinate access
-- Type-specific deserialization functions to properly reconstruct log records from raw data
-- LSN tracking mechanisms to determine recovery start points

-## 4. Implementation Challenges and Solutions
+## Implementation Challenges and Solutions

-### 4.1 LSN Management
+### 1. LSN Management

 Unlike the theoretical approach where LSNs are simple sequential integers, the implementation uses file positions as LSNs.
 This required careful handling of LSN comparisons and management to ensure proper ordering during recovery.

-### 4.2 Page LSN Tracking

-Tracking page LSNs was crucial for determining whether a redo operation should be applied.
-I implemented proper page LSN updates with each modification and comparisons during recovery to avoid redundant operations.
+The LSN implementation presents a unique challenge because it's tied to the physical location in the log file rather than being a simple sequence number.
+This design choice simplifies log retrieval but complicates tracking log relationships.
+To address this, I created the `ExtractRecordCoordinates` helper function which standardizes page identification across different log types.

+### 2. Checkpoint Handling

+Finding and processing the checkpoint correctly was a key challenge.
+The implementation needed to first locate the END_CHECKPOINT record from the checkpoint_lsn and then restore the saved state before processing subsequent logs.
+This two-phase approach ensures that the recovery process starts from a known consistent state.

-### 4.3 Log Record Buffer Management
+### 3. Transaction State Management

+Keeping track of which transactions were active at the time of failure was challenging.
+The solution involved careful maintenance of the Active Transaction Table (ATT), particularly when processing COMMIT logs to remove completed transactions.

+### 4. Memory Buffer vs. Disk Log Handling

-Logs could be either in memory or on disk, requiring two distinct retrieval mechanisms.
-I implemented a unified approach that checks the `flushed_lsn_` value to determine the correct retrieval method.
+The framework manages logs both in memory and on disk, requiring two different retrieval mechanisms.
+I implemented a unified approach that checks against the `flushed_lsn_` value to determine where to retrieve logs from.
+This approach keeps the code clean while handling both scenarios correctly.

+### 5. Framework-Specific Challenges

+One counter-intuitive aspect of the framework is that it uses physical logs for both redo and undo operations, which differs from the theoretical ARIES approach discussed in the course.
+Adapting to this design required understanding that record deletion is handled by marking rather than physical removal, and there are no index operations to consider in the current implementation.

-## 5. Testing and Verification
+## Testing and Verification

 The implementation successfully passes all required test cases: